 The Effect of Compounding Frequency on Interest

-The best way to get a sense of how the different compounding period affect the balance in an account, it’s easiest to take a look at a graph.
-Wikipedia had a nice illustration from user Jelson25 which we reproduce here:
+The best way to get a sense of how the different compounding period affect the balance in an account is on a graph:

 For some other calculators and articles in our investment basics series, please try: